pedropablosilvaa/pedropablosilvaa/README.md

 I am a geographical engineer ending my master in informatic engineering at University of Santiago.
 I love to travel, take [photos](https://www.flickr.com/photos/pedrinnnnn) and play video games.

-Currently working at geomatic engineering at CITIAPS-USACH, IT laboratory focused on social solutions.
+Currently working as geomatic engineering at CITIAPS-USACH, IT laboratory focused on social solutions.
 I like to work with databases, data analisys and data science (and geo-version of those).

 **Talking about Personal Stuffs:**